-When I was entered university, my first major was psychology.
-I became interested in this field after events in my youth led me to realize the importance of counselling.
+My first major was psychology.
+I was interested in this field after events in my youth led me to realize the importance of counselling.
 I was encouraged by teachers and friends to pursue it and, though I was genuinely interested in the practice, I became disappointed after a few introductory classes.
-I realize now how premature my judgement was.
-However, I had felt that psychology did not seem to answer the big questions I had at the time—questions I only later realized were more theological than psychological.
+Psychology did not answer the questions I had at the time—questions I only later realized were more theological than psychological.
 So, I changed my major to Religious Studies.
 The exploration of religious traditions, philosophy, and humanities answered personal questions I had about life and myself, provided me with other questions to consider, and expanded my appreciation for the relationship that human beings of various faiths and cultures have with questions of existential concern.
 I was then, as I am still now, fascinated by the human expression of spirituality and its relationship with personal wellbeing.

-After graduating with my BA (cum laude) in Humanities and Religious Studies, I briefly taught at an Islamic school in California before I decided to pursue a graduate degree.
-I had considered degrees in religious history or the history of Islamic thought, and though I had interests in these field, my primary desire was for practical knowledge that could help me to provide support and spiritually integrative care for others in a way that integrated faith and spirituality.
-It was at this time that I first became aware of chaplaincy, a profession that combined religious studies with counselling.
+After graduating with my BA (cum laude) in Humanities and Religious Studies, I briefly taught at an Islamic school in California before deciding to return to university to pursue a graduate degree.
+I had considered degrees in religious history or the history of Islamic thought, and though I had interests in these fields, my primary desire was for practical knowledge that would enable me to provide support and care for others in a way that integrated faith and spirituality.
+It was at this time that I first became aware of chaplaincy, a profession that combined religious studies with counselling skills.
 In 2009, I entered the first accredited Islamic chaplaincy program at the Hartford Seminary.
 The program appeared to combine everything I was interested in at the time.
-Not only were there courses that examined a rich history of human struggles to understand issues of existential concern, there were complementing courses that helped us to ground these struggles within an understanding of mental health, pluralism, and global ethics.
+Not only were there courses that examined human struggles with ethical, philosophical, and theological questions, there were complementing courses that helped us to ground these struggles within an understanding of mental health, interfaith relations, and our North American context.